ccn-ccn/MyNetworkSocial/README.md

 **4. NFT Representation**
 - Each loan agreement is minted as a unique **Advance NFT**.
 - The NFT contains the loan terms and repayment rights.
-- Lenders may hold the NFT until the contract matures or **resell it to another user**.
+- Lenders may hold the NFT until the contract matures.

 ### ⚠️ Important Disclaimers
 > - Creator Advances are **peer to peer loans**, **not investments or securities**.